joaquinmerlo/el-buen-sabor/README.md

 # ElBuenSabor

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.
+Run npm install at root path, and npm install at ./server/ folder.

 ## Development server
+Run `npm run dev` for a dev server of NodeJS inside folder server.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding